We are looking for TWO new Non-executive Directors

 Qualifications, skills and experience

-Suitably qualified candidates, with experience in one or more of the following areas, are encouraged to apply, but preference in this round of recruitment will be given to candidates with skills and experience in conservation, and in particular marine conservation:
+Suitably qualified candidates, with experience in one or more of the following areas, are encouraged to apply, but preference in this round of recruitment will be given to candidates with skills and experience in marine conservation, and candidates with skills and experience in financial management, governance, and / or board membership of nonprofit organisations:

-• Management and/or board membership of non–profit organizations
+- Management and/or board membership of nonprofit organisations

 Candidates must have a clear understanding of the fiduciary duties of a director and demonstrate the qualities of integrity, conscience, competence, courage and commitment.